KhaledCodes/Kijiji-Real-Estate-Scraper/README.md

 ## Feedback and Contributing

-Please contact me if you have any feedback or would like to contribute to this project.
+Please contact me on my [email](mailto:kalkhtb@gmail.com) if you have any feedback or would like to contribute to this project.
 Both are appreciated!